shantanugoel/great-early-cos-india/README.md

 # Great Early Stage Companies in India

 A peer reviewed/peer maintained list of great early stage companies to work for in India.
 Ideally, this should be a bootstrapped/pre-seed/seed/series A company.
 If unsure, raise a PR to discuss.
+The intent is to discover good companies, backed by real people/real reviews.

 # How to contribute
 - Add companies/\<companyname\>.md